bangann/Repulsive-Attention/README.md

 we provide a novel understanding of multi-head attention from a Bayesian inference perspective.

-Based on the recently developed particle-optimization sampling techniques, we propose a non-parametric approach that explicitly improves the diversity in multi-head attention and consequently strengthens model's expressive power.
+Based on the recently developed particle-optimization sampling techniques, we propose a approach that explicitly improves the repulsiveness in multi-head attention and consequently strengthens model's expressive power.